Divided Senate Passes Biden’s Pandemic Aid Plan ~ WPVM Radio

 But Democrats agreed to include a tax sweetener that would make the first $10,200 of unemployment payments from 2020 tax-free, in a bid to ensure that unemployed workers were not hit with an unexpected tax bill.
 After negotiations with Mr. Manchin, they limited it to those earning less than $150,000.

-The legislation also would provide $130 billion to primary and secondary schools and $40 billion to colleges and universities, intended to provide protective equipment, improve ventilation and help schools reopen after a year of forced closures.
-It will allocate $50 billion to the Federal Emergency Management Agency to boost vaccine distribution and help support struggling families across the country, and send $49 billion for testing and tracing.
+The legislation also would allocate $50 billion to the Federal Emergency Management Agency to bolster vaccine distribution and help support struggling families across the country, and send $49 billion for testing and tracing.

 Advertisement